tc615guy/after-hour-fix/EMERGENCY_DISPATCH_SYSTEM.md

 ✅ **Dual Notification**: SMS + Phone Call
 ✅ **Required Acknowledgment**: Tech must reply "1" to confirm
 ✅ **Automatic Status Update**: Booking status changes to "en_route" when acknowledged
+✅ **Proximity-Based Routing**: Routes to closest tech based on home address distance (for companies with multiple on-call techs)
+✅ **Smart Priority**: Combines priority + proximity for optimal routing
-✅ **Timeout & Escalation**: If no response within 5 minutes, escalates to backup tech
+✅ **Timeout & Escalation**: If no response within 5 minutes, escalates to backup tech (also uses proximity)
 ✅ **Full Tracking**: All events logged in EventLog for audit trail

 ## How It Works